bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 PHP-PFM is the *PHP FastCGI Process Manager*.
 [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) is the *Common Gateway Interface*, and is a completely generic mechanism for web servers to request code execution in any language.
 [FastCGI](https://en.wikipedia.org/wiki/FastCGI) is a more efficient evolution of the original CGI protocol, specifically designed for web servers to outsource web request processing to another app.
 PHP-FPM is a FastCGI processor for PHP code.

-Rather than having Apache start a dedicated worker process for each request, and have it teach each of those workers how to execute PHP code, NGINX uses a single very efficient master process, and outsources the execution of all PHP code to the very efficient PHP-FPM.
+Rather than having Apache start a dedicated worker process for each request and have it teach each of those workers how to execute PHP code, NGINX uses a single very efficient master process, and outsources the execution of all PHP code to the very efficient PHP-FPM.

 These optimisations make it possible for a single Linux VM to process many more web requests simultaneously on the same hardware compared to what can be achieved with Apache with `mod_php`.